 - Scientific merit of the proposal, with quality, innovation and creativity balanced by likelihood of success

 - Interdisciplinary nature of the project and research team, including international collaborations where appropriate

-- Likelihood that results or solutions will result in improvement of health issues faced by vulnerable populations
+- Likelihood that results or solutions will lead to improved health among vulnerable populations

-- A persuasive case that results would catalyze further funding from external sources
+- A persuasive case that results would lead to scale-up, and/or catalyze further funding from external sources

-Funders include the Stanford Center for Innovation in Global Health, the Woods Institute for the Environment, the Maternal and Child Health Research Institute, the Sean Parker Institute for Allergy and Asthma Research, the SOM Departments of Surgery, Ophthalmology, and Emergency Medicine.
+Funders include the Stanford Center for Innovation in Global Health, the Woods Institute for the Environment, the Maternal and Child Health Research Institute, the Stanford Health Care Office of Research & Health Equity, the Stanford Office of Community Engagement, the SOM Departments of Surgery, Psychiatry and Behavioral Sciences, Ophthalmology, and Emergency Medicine.